10 Fast-Growing Health-Related Careers to Consider

 Not interested in clinical care?
 You can still land a job in a health-related field.

-Since the COVID-19 outbreak, we’ve been hearing a lot about public health and the healthcare field.
+Since the onset of the COVID-19 outbreak, we’ve been hearing a lot about public health and the healthcare field.
 In fact, while many other industries are experiencing huge layoffs, public health and healthcare may be one of the few sectors which might be growing.

-Never heard of this career?
-You’re not alone.
-Although “contact tracing” has a long history, it is not a job which has been well-known in the United States for decades.
 The role of a contact tracer is to interview individuals who have been diagnosed with a communicable disease—and who are now in isolation—and then find all the people they may have come in contact with while their illness was contagious, then reach out to each of those people to inform them that they may have been infected, help them get tested, and help them self-isolate if need be.
-Contact tracing is very labor-intensive, but is one of the only effective ways to curb an outbreak like COVID-19 until a vaccine is found.
-There is a chance that there could be more than 100,000 new jobs for contact tracers in just the next few months.
+Contact tracing is very labor-intensive, but can be an effective way to curb new outbreaks while we wait for the COVID-19 vaccine to be widely distributed.
 It’s a somewhat entry-level job, but good interpersonal and communication skills, persistence, some knowledge of healthcare terms, proficiency in another language, and dedication to public service are all important qualities.
 More information here.

 Health Information Technician